akshitagupta04/fpga-rtl-projects/Learning-Lab/Full-Adder-Design-using-three-methods/Readme.md

+# Full Adder Design Using Three Methods

+## Overview
-# Full Adder Design Using Three Methods — if statement, gate modelling and case statement
+Designed Full Adder using three methods — if statement, gate modelling, and case statements comparing their schematics.